fll-pigeons/gamechangers/docs/roles.md

 ### B. Presentations:
 #### 1. Core Values
 * Entire groupe must participate
-* Personne in charge of the Core Values poster
+* Person in charge of the Core Values poster

 #### 2. Research Project
 * Presentation
-* Personne in charge of the Research Project poster
+* Person in charge of the Research Project poster

 #### 3. Robot Design Executive Summary (RDES)
 * Presentation
-* Personne in charge of the RDES poster
+* Person in charge of the RDES poster